jakroth/mega65_OS/README.md

-# mega65OS
+This is a rudimentary operating system for the Mega65 (a modern offshoot of the Commodore 64).

+Uses the Kick-C compiler.

-Operating System for the Mega65
+Built for the topic Operating Systems in 2019.